 World Red Cross Day 2023: Slogans and Quotes

 - Think Safety First

 - With each helping hand, we can bring a big change in the lives of people around us.

 - There is only one way to celebrate World Red Cross Day and that is by working together to make our society a healthier one.

-Therefore, we can say that World Red Cross Day is celebrated to provide the respect to the Henry Dunant, the founder of the International Red Cross Day.
-It encourages and helps people from natural calamities, disaster and war etc. It not only protects their life but also provide financial help to overcome from the situation.
-World red cross also promotes self-awareness and empowers youth to learn about the techniques and methods that are essential for the survival of our generation as well as next generation.
+Therefore, we can say that World Red Cross Day is celebrated to encourage and help people from natural calamities, disasters, war, etc. It not only protects their life but also provide financial help to overcome the situation.
+World red cross also promotes self-awareness and empowers youth to learn about the techniques and methods that are essential for the survival of our generation as well as the next generation.

 Source: National Health Portal of India| World Red Cross Day,icrc.org